Are you aware that 1 in 30 of the children, young people and adults is autistic?

 d) Autistic people need certainty, and will ask questions until they obtain certainty.
 If you're not certain of a set of answers, say so.
 If a timescale is vague, give an outline of that vagueness, e.g. "I do not know but I will check with person X...and contact you again by date Y to let you know the latest, if anything".
 Not, "I don't know.
 I'll let you know when I find out.".
 Having some certainty of further contact may be vital.

-e) Autistic people will be persistent.
-This is culturally expected in the autistic communities and is not an attempt at being harassing.
+e) Autistic people may be persistent in ensuring justice is done.
+This is culturally and ethically expected in the autistic communities, not a sign of rudeness.

-g) 70% of autistic women report unwanted sexual contact.
+g) Huge numbers are victims of crime from non-autistic people.
+70% of autistic women report unwanted sexual contact.
 30% report rape.
 We know from the recent Inquiry into the CofE safeguarding situation that churches have not been safe places.
 There will be more cases where autistic individuals have been targets.

 h) 30% of autistic people are part of the LGBTQ communities, and may be terrified of disclosing that also, in some churches.
 If they have been targeted, there may thus be double barriers to justice.